Hear what employers are saying about NSC

-A: The orientation course is associated with NURS 409: Theory of Caring Science, which is your first course in the program.
+A: The orientation course is associated with NURS 409: Theory of Caring Science, which is your first course in the track.
 The orientation itself is not graded, but completion of this will earn a badge for NURS 409 when you complete all of the components of the online orientation.
 This course shares sample degree plans and a review of support services available at NSC.
 The online orientation course can be found in your NSC Portal by selecting the Online Courses (Webcampus/Canvas) button on the left side, then selecting the RN to BSN Orientation course

 Q: What do I do if I need to drop a course?

 A: Students may drop or withdraw from a course(s) and receive a 100 percent refund up until the last day of registration.
 Dropping a course(s) may affect a student’s financial aid.